Yūichi Sugita: 2014

 Yūichi qualified for 2014 Wimbledon Championships by defeating Marco Chiudinelli of Switzerland, 6–4, 6–2, 7–5.
 It marked the first time he qualified for a Grand Slam after 17 failed qualifying campaigns dating back to 2009.
 He had previously reached the final round of qualifying at Slams four times, and he dropped decisive sets in three of those matches.
 He lost to 19th seed Feliciano López in the first round with three tiebreakers.

 In later season, Sugita earned men's singles bronze medal in the 2014 Asian Games at Incheon, where he beat Temur Ismailov of Uzbekistan in the quarterfinal.
 He also earned bronze medals of men's team and mixed doubles.
-Afterwards, he won his third challenger title in Pune by beating Adrián Menéndez-Maceiras in the final.
+Afterwards, he won his third challenger title in Pune by beating Adrián Menéndez Maceiras in the final.

 2015

 Sugita won through the qualifying at the 2015 Wimbledon Championships for the second consecutive year in this tournament, losing to Blaž Kavčič in the first round.
-After this event, he reached the second rounds in Newport and Bogota, defeating Ryan Harrison and Nicolás Barrientos.
+After this event, he reached the second rounds in Newport and Bogotá, defeating Ryan Harrison and Nicolás Barrientos.
 At Thai's challenger circuit, he won his fourth challenger title in Bangkok, and fifth in Hua Hin.